PoCInnovation/Pool2022/Hardware/README.md

-# :wave: Welcome to hardware 2022 de PoC !
+# :wave: Welcome to hardware Pool 2022 of PoC !

 During one week, you will be able to discover several facets of the hardware: from the communication between modules/sensors, more advanced concepts like iot, communication protocols. :rocket: